MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-with-code.md

 ## Getting started

-Many software development kits (SDKs) are available for working with events from event hubs.NET, Java, Python, JavaScript, Go, and Apache Storm.
+There are many software development kits (SDKs) available for working with events [from Event Hubs in .NET, Java, Python, JavaScript, Go, and Apache Storm](https://docs.microsoft.com/en-us/azure/event-hubs/sdks).

 For an extensive tutorial about how to send and receive events from Azure Event Hubs, see [Send events to or receive events from event hubs by using JavaScript (azure/event-hubs version 5)](https://docs.microsoft.com/azure/event-hubs/get-started-node-send-v2).
 You can also access instructions for the remaining code SDKs from the left navigation in Fraud Protection.

 > [!NOTE]
 > To *receive* events, you must set up an Azure storage account and blob container.
 This process is explained in the previously mentioned [tutorial](https://docs.microsoft.com/azure/event-hubs/get-started-node-send-v2).
 You can use the resource group and event hub that you set up earlier.